List of churches in the Archdiocese of New Orleans

 This is a list of churches in the Roman Catholic Archdiocese of New Orleans.
+The Archdiocese of New Orleans is in the State of Louisiana in the United States.

 The archdiocese encompasses eight civil parishes in Louisiana: St. Bernard, Jefferson (except Grand Isle), Orleans, Plaquemines, St. Charles, St. John the Baptist, St. Tammany, and Washington.
-There are 108 parishes within the archdiocese.
-As of June 1, 2009, the archdiocese's parishes are organized into ten deaneries.
+As of 2024, the archdiocese has 111 parishes and eight missions organized into ten deaneries.